nichia/nichia.github.io/_posts/2019-06-23-campoutz_-_heroku_deployment.markdown

 You can find my app here: [https://campoutz.herokuapp.com/](https://campoutz.herokuapp.com/)

-<sub><sup>* Create your own sign-up or use this pre-made account to save to favorites:
+<sub><sup>* Create your own login or use this pre-made account to save to favorites:
     $ username: lorem
     $ password: password</sup></sub>
 ## Sources